 Solon Springs is a tiny village located in the state of Wisconsin.
 With a population of 670 people and just one neighborhood, Solon Springs is the 423rd largest community in Wisconsin.

-Solon Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Solon Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Solon Springs is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Solon Springs who work in office and administrative support (14.63%), healthcare (7.05%), and the sciences (6.78%).

 And if you like science, one thing you'll find is that Solon Springs has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Telecommuters are a relatively large percentage of the workforce: 10.68% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Solon Springs telecommute to their jobs.
+Overall, about 10.68% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Solon Springs is worth considering.

-Being a small village, Solon Springs does not have a public transit system used by locals to get to and from work.
+Solon Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Solon Springs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.32% of adults 25 and older in Solon Springs have a college degree.